mckayc/task-donegeon/README.md

 ### Weekly Summaries

+-   **Week of October 20, 2025 (v0.5.77):**
+    -   **Enhanced Modifier Application:** Overhauled the "Apply Modifier" dialog in the Triumphs & Trials page.
+Administrators can now apply a single Triumph or Trial to **multiple users at once**.
+Additionally, for Trials that deduct rewards, a new **"Allow Substitution"** toggle has been added.
+When enabled, if a user has an insufficient balance of the specified reward, the system will automatically deduct other currencies or XP of equivalent value to cover the deficit.

+-   **Week of October 13, 2025 (v0.5.76):**
+    -   **Chronicles Admin Actions:** Enhanced the Chronicles page with administrative actions.
+Admins can now approve or reject pending requests directly from the activity feed. `Donegeon Master`s can also "Undo" completed quests or purchases to correct mistakes, which reverses the action and its associated rewards.

 -   **Week of October 13, 2025 (v0.5.74):**
-    -   **Chronicles Admin Actions:** The Chronicles page has been enhanced with administrative actions.
-Administrators can now approve or reject pending quest and purchase requests directly from the activity feed.
-Additionally, Donegeon Masters now have the ability to "Undo" previously approved completions or completed purchases, which reverts the action, reverses any associated rewards or costs, and creates a clear audit trail.
+    -   **Chronicles Admin Actions:** Enhanced the Chronicles page with administrative actions.
+Admins can now approve or reject pending requests directly from the activity feed. `Donegeon Master`s can also "Undo" completed quests or purchases to correct mistakes, which reverses the action and its associated rewards.

 -   **Week of October 13, 2025 (v0.5.73):**
     -   **User Deletion Logging Fix:** Fixed a server crash (`NOT NULL constraint failed: chronicle_event.title`) that occurred when deleting a user.
 The issue was caused by an incorrect logging function being called, which failed to provide a title for the chronicle entry.
 The deletion logic now uses the correct asset logging action, ensuring deletions are properly recorded.